db4rnR/aureuserp/.junie/tasks/commit-message.md

 The TaxGroup test verifies the inheritance from the base Account TaxGroup class, tests the attributes and relationships, and verifies the model's traits and interfaces.
 It also tests the sortable configuration to ensure that tax groups can be properly ordered.

+The Payments plugin tests verify the basic properties of the Payment, PaymentToken, and PaymentTransaction models.
+Since these models are very simple (they only extend the base Eloquent Model class and use the HasFactory trait), the tests focus on verifying that the models exist, extend the correct base class, use the expected traits, and have the correct table names.

 ## Next Steps

-With all models in the Invoices plugin now having unit tests, the next steps are to:
+With all models in the Invoices and Payments plugins now having unit tests, the next steps are to:
-1. Implement unit tests for models in the next plugin according to the prioritization document
+1. Implement unit tests for models in the next plugin (Products) according to the prioritization document
 2. Implement Feature tests for HTTP endpoints in each selected plugin
 3. Develop Integration tests for service classes in each selected plugin
 4. Ensure test coverage for critical business logic in each plugin